 Wild Native Pecan Trees

 The native pecan trees are found along the creeks and river banks in deep soil.
 The trees themselves can be over 200 years old and tower above everything in the area.
-Native pecan trees are very tall and very old.
+Wild pecan trees are very tall and very old.
 Since they were planted naturally by animals or by rivers flooding, they are very random in spacing and layout.
 Planted pecan orchards, on the other hand, are spaced 30 feet between trees and the rows.

 The Pecan Shell